-If you have travelled with doctors-on-tour before, you are eligible for our Repeat Customer Discount.
-Simply deduct 1% for each separate tour that you have travelled with the company on up to a maximum of 3% (ie travelled on one previous tour, deduct 1%; two tours, 2%; three or more tours, 3%).
-Please note, this discount is applicable to the base price (eg above \$7,995) plus cabin upgrade supplements, single supplement / share matching fee and optional extensions only - it is not applicable to transportation / hotel taxes and fees, travel insurance and/or the academic program registration fee.
-In addition, it is subject to the payment (s) for the tour being made by cheque.
+If you are one of our many repeat clients, having travelled with Doctors-on-Tour on one of our previous educational tours, you are eligible for our Repeat Customer Discount.
+Simply deduct \$100 /person for each separate tour that you have travelled with the company on up to a maximum of \$300 /person (ie travelled on one previous tour, deduct \$100; two tours, \$200; three or more tours, \$300).
+Please note, this discount is subject to the payment (s) for the tour being made by cheque.
 The discount is to be made from the final balance payment with the deposit amount being paid in full.